gracenolan/Notes/interview-study-notes-for-security-engineering.md

 # Web Application

 - Same origin policy
 	- Only accept requests from the same origin domain.
 - CORS
 	- Cross-Origin Resource Sharing.
 Can specify allowed origins in HTTP headers.
 Sends a preflight request with options set asking if the server approves, and if the server approves, then the actual request is sent (eg. should client send auth cookies).
 - HSTS
 	- Policies, eg what websites use HTTPS.
 - Cert transparency
 	- Can verify certificates against public logs
 - HTTP Public Key Pinning
 	- (HPKP)
 	- Deprecated by Google Chrome
 - Cookies
 	- httponly - cannot be accessed by javascript.
 - CSRF
 	- Cross-Site Request Forgery.
 	- Cookies.
 - XSS
 	- Reflected XSS.
 	- Persistent XSS.
 	- DOM based /client-side XSS.
 	- `<img scr=””>` will often load content from other websites, making a cross-origin HTTP request.
 - SQLi
-	- (Wo)man in the browser (flash / java applets) (malware).
+	- Person-in-the-browser (flash / java applets) (malware).
 	- Validation / sanitisation of webforms.
 - POST
 	- Form data.
 - GET
 	- Queries.
 	- Visible from URL.
 - Directory traversal
 	- Find directories on the server you’re not meant to be able to see.
 	- There are tools that do this.
 - APIs
 	- Think about what information they return.
 	- And what can be sent.
 - Beefhook
 	- Get info about Chrome extensions.
 - User agents
 	- Is this a legitimate browser?
 Or a botnet?
 - Browser extension take-overs
 	- Miners, cred stealers, adware.
 - Local file inclusion
 - Remote file inclusion (not as common these days)
 - SSRF
 	- Server Side Request Forgery.
 - Web vuln scanners.
 - SQLmap.
 - Malicious redirects.